-In many cases, the Greek settlers defined the areas under their control by pre-existing factor in the chora.
+In many cases, the Greek settlers defined the areas under their control by taking advantage of pre-existing factor in the chora.
 Oftentimes, small indigenous settlements, which featured areas reserved for their own cult practice, were chosen as reference points for the border of the territory.
 In turn, a sanctuary was constructed near to, or on top of, these locations, and served the small population that lived there, whether they been of Greek or native origins.
 Temples that were erected at the boundaries of the Achaean colonies served as guard posts, and were meant to impress the Greek identity of the area upon the non-Greek inhabitants and travelers.
-Events connected with the actual foundation of the colony were important in determining the forms for honoring the deities and establishing links with the divine protectors of the mother city.
-As these centers developed alongside the , the simple structures that were initially constructed were replaced with large, more permanent, temples, often drawing on inspiration from their indigenous counterparts to supplement the Greek character of the area.
-By employing indigenous building techniques and styl, the Greeks were attempting to demonstrate to the native populations that they were a part of these new colonial foundations, .
-Although some contend that the construction of these inherently Greek compounds near pre-existing indigenous settlements subsequently wiped out the native populations, mixing of cultural traditions is evident at most of the .
+Events connected with the actual foundation of the colony were important in determining the forms adopted for honoring the deities and establishing links with the divine protectors of the mother city.
+As these centers developed alongside the asty, the simple structures that were initially constructed were replaced with large, more permanent, temples, often drawing on inspiration from their indigenous counterparts to supplement the Greek character of the area.
+By employing indigenous building techniques and styles, the Greeks were attempting to demonstrate to the native populations that they were a part of these new colonial foundations, albeit under the rule of the Greek colonial city.
+Although some contend that the construction of these inherently Greek compounds near pre-existing indigenous settlements subsequently wiped out the native populations, mixing of cultural traditions is evident at most of the extraurban sanctuaries.